KubaZ2/agentic-filesystem-mcp/README.md

 ## 🔐 Security Architecture

 This server relies heavily on `cap_std::fs::Dir`.
-When root paths are passed to the server, it opens them as "ambient directories".
-All subsequent tool executions are mapped to these capability objects.
+Root directories are opened as "ambient directories" and all subsequent tool executions are mapped to these capability objects.

 If an agent attempts to access `/etc/passwd` or `../../../../ssh/id_rsa` while the server was restricted to `./my_project`, the operation will fail at the sandbox level.
 Symlinks are safely evaluated and resolved relative by the sandbox.